amkrajewski/nimCSO/README.md

 - In general, `nimble` could give you a very similar experience to `pip` and allow you to install `nimCSO` from [`nimble` index](https://nimble.directory/pkg/nimcso) (PyPI equivalent), without manual cloning and compilation.
 The reason above README undergoes such additional gymnastics and places the binary in the local `src` rather than some more general location, is that `nimCSO` is meant to be compiled with local YAML config files on a per-task basis, taking advantage of optimizations enabled by knowing task specifics.
 Thus, having it installed would, *I think*, confuse users and perhaps leave unnecessary files behind after task completion.

 - If you must use `nim<2.0` for any reason, you may want to manually install package versions known to work with `nim=1.6.x` using `nimble install -y yaml@1.1.0 arraymancer@0.7.32`.

+- You can use `nimble list -i` to verify that Nim packages were installed correctly.

+- Please note that `nim` used by `nimCSO` is the [nim programming language](https://nim-lang.org/), not a `python` package.
+While `conda` will work perfectly on Unix systems, you cannot install it with `pip install nim`, as the [`nim`](https://pypi.org/project/nim/) Python package on PyPI is an entirely different thing (an obscure interface to the Network Interface Monitor).

 # Contributing